Makhana in Pregnancy – Benefits & Side Effects

 3. Blood Pressure Control

 If you have blood pressure issues while pregnant, lotus seeds are perfect for regulating your blood pressure.
 There is an embryo in the middle of the lotus seed, which has vitamins and provides a cooling effect on the body.
-The embryos help in keeping the blood flow under control while the other “bitter” component called “isoquinoline” is calming and helps in keeping the veins dilated.
+The embryos help in keeping the blood flow under control, while the other “bitter” component called “isoquinoline” is calming and helps in keeping the veins dilated.
 They have low sodium, high potassium, and high magnesium quantities, which improve blood flow and lower blood pressure.

 4. Help in Relieving Painful Gums

-If you’re struggling with painful and bleeding gums due to pregnancy, it is because of the hormonal changes that take place in the middle period.
+If you’re struggling with painful and bleeding gums due to pregnancy, it is because of the hormonal changes that take place during the middle period.
 Due to excess water retention, the gums can turn sore and painful.

-By eating lotus seeds, you can increase the vitamin-B complexes found in the body.
+By eating lotus seeds, you can increase the vitamin B complexes found in the body.
 The zinc present will help clean and reduce the pain in your gums.

 5. Control Weight